Gold slips for second session on higher dollar, bond yields

 Gold failed to capitalise on disappointing U.S. economic reports and lower equities, raising concerns about possible further declines, traders said.

-Investors are focussed on Friday's U.S. nonfarm payrolls for April for a clearer picture of the health of the economy.
+"We probably want to see real yields going higher along with dollar strength to get gold out of the current trading range and lower," Deutsche Bank analyst Michael Lewis said.

-"Gold continues to fail ahead of tomorrow's payrolls data," said Steve Scacalossi, director and head of sales for TD Securities' Global Metals, in a market note.
+The dollar rebounded from lows hit after data on Wednesday showed U.S. private employers hired the fewest number of workers in more than a year in April.

-"Technically it is making lower highs each day and resistance is coming in around $1,193."
+Investors are focused on Friday's U.S. nonfarm payrolls for April in search for a clearer picture of the economy.

 Strong data could prompt the Fed to soon hike rates, a move that could hurt demand for non-interest-paying gold.